IASAbout IASDesignHostingPromotionConsultingContact

 • Bosanquet, Bernard - William Sweet of St. Francis Xavier University introduces the absolute idealist.

-• Thomas Reid - Life and work of 18th century Scottish philosopher; by Gideon Yaffe.
+• Thomas Reid - Life and work of 18th century Scottish philosopher; philosophy by Gideon Yaffe.

 • Informal Logic - By Leo Groarke, Wilfrid Laurier University.